papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/hrmp-channels/para-to-system.md

 1. Using Polkadot.js Apps, connect to the relay chain and navigate to the **Developer** dropdown, then select **Chain state**
     ![](/polkadot-ecosystem-docs-draft/images/build-on-polkadot/hrmp-channels/hrmp-channels-1.webp)

-2. Query the hrmp channels
+2. Query the HRMP channels
     1. Select **hrmp** from the options
     2. Choose the **hrmpChannels** call
     3. Click the **+** button to execute the query